jacek-michalak/flan-t5-xl_GODEL-v1_1-large-seq2seq_gpt2-xl_chatbots-without-any-safety/README.md

-The purpose of this repository is to check the answers of Flan T5/GODEL 1.1 from Google and GPT-2 from OpenAI without any output filters.
+The purpose of this repository is to check the answers of Flan T5/GODEL 1.1 from Google and GPT-2 from OpenAI without any input or output filters.

 WARNING - NSFW!